 Nagaoka City Hall, Nagaoka, Japan

 You’ve mentioned that you would like your work to challenge the 20th-century notion of the value in volume.
-How do you maintain this approach in a project, such as the 2020 Tokyo Olympic Stadium, that requires such mass and tremendous engineering?
+How do you maintain this approach in a large-scale project, such as the 2020 Tokyo Olympic Stadium, that requires such tremendous engineering work?

 The collaboration with the engineer is always very important, and the approach to the project is to involve the engineer from the beginning of the project.
 The beginning of the project is a very important period, and in that first stage I try to draw out the idea for the engineers as much as possible.